Why in the world would we take two whole days out of our lives to process our own pork?

 Many of you reading this may remember your parents or your grandparents killing their hog every year.
 It was a very normal, reliable, part of life in this area up until probably fifty years ago.
 Some families still keep the tradition.
 Thankfully, we have refrigerators and freezers.
 This is so helpful.
 I can’t imagine living without our appliances.
 But somehow, our ancestors did and they lived to tell about it.
 My grandpa Don Abbott and his family killed their hog every year around Thanksgiving.
 It was an extended family affair, too.
 “We would kill our hog, and Uncle Ed would be there.
 Us kids would blow up the bladder to play ball with.
 They’d blow it up with a cane stick and we’d use it like a volleyball.”

 I wanted to especially make some traditional Appalachian recipes with pieces of the hog we would usually toss.
 Recipes many of you will remember your mother making.
 Some of you loved it.
-Some of you never want to see souse meat again!
+Some of you never want to see souse meat or liver pudding again!
 I’ve found some people are interested in processing meat by hand, but others don’t care a bit and thank God for the grocery store.

 Another reason besides wanting to do things the old-fashioned way, is that I know where my meat comes from, and I know it is clean!